-A few weeks after his arrival at Samarang, Mr. Trowt received a visit from the udhiputi of the place, accompanied by his two sons, who had been for some time at Serampore, and the old aji their uncle.
-Mr. Trowt stated the the old ajt their uncle.
+A few weeks after his arrival at Samarang, Mr. Trowt received a visit from the udbiputi of the place, accompanied by his two sons,

+126 MISSIONARY RECORDS.
+[CHAP.
+V. who had been for some time at Scrampore, and the old aji their uncle.
 Mr. Trowt stated the object of his mission to be the general dissemi-nation of knowledge, and the spread of the gospel; and gave his visitors some account of the Bible and Missionary Societies, and of the system of edu-cation pursued in England.
 The noble chief listened with admiration, and often placed his hand upon his heart, while he expressed his pleasure and delight.
-He also unequivocally de-clared, that the introduction of knowledge among his people was an object so congenial with the clared, that the introduction of knowledge among his people was an object so congenial with the feelings of his soul, that he would encourage those persons to the utmost who would engage in the work, and would even devote one quarter of his income towards its support.
+He also unequivocally de-clared, that the introduction of knowledge among his people was an object so congenial with the feelings of his soul, that he would encourage those persons to the utmost who would engage in the work, and would even devote one quarter of his income towards its support.
 On being shown an Arabic Bible, he said he was not perfectly ac-quainted with the language, but he thought he could translate from it into Javanese.
-"I en-tropy of the said her way to be thought he could translate from it into avanese. treated him," says Mr. Trowt, "to receive it from me, as a testimony of respect; which he did, with expressions of the deepest obligation.
-On my mentioning a press, he entered, at once, on an enumeration of the benefits that would result from it, and compared books to seeds, which being planted in the school would in a few years produce teachers, who might be scattered over all the country.
+"I en-treated him," says Mr. Trowt, "to receive it from treated him," says Mr. Trowt, "to receive it from me, as a testimony of respect; which he did, with expressions of the deepest obligation.
+On my mentioning a press, he entered, at once, on an enumeration of the benefits that would result from enumeration of the benefits that would result from it, and compared books to seeds, which being planted in the school would in a few years produce teachers, who might be scattered over all the country.
 On telling him how our society and other societies were supported, and that I had, at one time, collected a penny a week from children and servants, to enable missionaries to instruct the poor heathen, he was uncommonly affected.
 I then proposed his writing a letter to the society to request more missionaries, and to state his willingness to render them assistance.
-This he readily promised to do; and after spending some considerable time in the discussion of religious subjects, he left me with an intimation that he wished to place his youngest son under my care; and observed, that if he had not to attend the sittings of the government, he would visit me almost every day."
+This he readily promised to do; and after, spending some considerable time in the discussion of religious subjects, he left me with an intimation that he wished to place his youngest son under my care; and observed, that if he had not to attend the sittings of the government, he would visit me almost every day."